 Data Coding Scheme,

 An IMSI identifies a subscriber globally, a unique identity of a sim card.

-IP or Internet Protocol Layer, IP layers route the user (here its SCTP) messages over the IP network.
-Both peers assigned an IP address.
+IP or Internet Protocol Layer, IP layers route the user (here, SCTP) messages over the IP network.
+Both peers were assigned an IP address.

-SCTP or Stream Control Transmission Protocol Layer, it s a transport layer, sets up a connection with the peer node.
+SCTP, or Stream Control Transmission Protocol Layer, it s a transport layer that sets up a connection with the peer node.
 SCTP provides error-free messages in both directions.

 M3UA or MTP3 User Adaptation Layer in SIGTRAN carries SS7 signaling over IP for the upper SS7 layers.
 An ss7 point code identifies an m3ua layer.

 Other layers belong to the SS7 protocol standard.
 Please check at SS7 Layers.

 USSD Protocol Messages:

 Every layer uses protocol messages for a USSD session.
 The below table mentions the protocol messages used by layers.

 USSD Message Flow:

 Mobile Initiated :

 When a mobile subscriber dials a string (*123#), a USSD call starts.
 The first message of the call is from VLR to the HLR.
 E.g

 A mobile user dials *123# for prepaid balance.